-The Pharmacy Co-op is a co-operative retail group for independent pharmacies which aims to improve pharmacy’s retail sales and profits using the principles of good Category Management.
+The Pharmacy Co-op is a co-operative retail group for independent pharmacies which aims to improve pharmacy’s retail sales and profits using the principles of good Category Management and marketing.
 We have developed a data-driven range of core products and planograms showing how to display them for maximum sales.
-We are also developing state-of-the-art marketing tools for instore use and for staying in touch with your customers.
+We have also developed a state-of-the-art marketing programme for instore use and for staying in touch with your customers online.

 2. Who owns The Pharmacy Co-op?

 The Pharmacy Co-op is a fully member-owned co-operative run by Composite Retail Cooperative.
 The Co-op is guided by an "advisory panel" of members who direct the operations of the group.
 The current advisory panel consists of Anne-Marie Reidy (Medplus Pharmacy), Clive Cannons (Clive's Chemist), Lorealle Lam (Antidote Group) plus John Saywell (RPM Retail) and Ian Caulfield & Russell Taylor (Composite Retail Cooperative).

 Composite Retail Society Ltd (trading as Composite Retail Cooperative) is a member-owned co-operative buying group that was founded 50 years ago to provide better buying for its members by partnering with suppliers.
 It represents over 200 independent retailer stores in the gifts, fashion, footwear, flooring and furniture sectors and processes over $30million of purchases per year for its members.
 Composite employs 12 staff in its North Shore, Auckland office.

 improved Gross Profit margin = +2% more retail profit